All about sample-size calculations for A/B testing: Novel extensions and practical guide: Sample Size for Relative Lift

 where, again, by the bi-variate Delta method \cite{deng2018}, which is similar to the one used in Section \ref{sec:deltaAM}, $\se(\hat{\delta}_{rel})$ can be estimated by:

 The last step holds because treatment and control are independent, and therefore $\sigma_{xy}= 0$.

 We are now ready to calculate sample size for the relative lift.
-First, for continuous outcomes, we assume $\sigma_{y}^2 = \sigma_{x}^2 \equiv \sigma^2$, and from \eqref{essense} and \eqref{relSE} solve for $n_{rel}$, the required number of observations needed per arm to detect $\delta_{rel}:$
+First, for continuous outcomes, under the same reasonable assumption of $\sigma_{y}^2 = \sigma_{x}^2 \equiv \sigma^2$ as used in the standard sizing formula \eqref{iidSS}, and from \eqref{essense} and \eqref{relSE} to solve $n_{rel}$, the required number of observations needed per arm to detect $\delta_{rel}:$

 Second, for binary outcomes, simply replacing $\mu_x$ and $\mu_y$ with $p_x$ and $p_y$ respectively, and replacing $\sigma^2$ with $p_\mathrm{pool}(1-p_\mathrm{pool})$, yields: